tsailiming/openshift-ai-rag/README.md

 # Introduction

-This repository contains examples for Milvus and vLLM n OpenShift AI.
+This repository contains examples for Milvus, vLLM and OpenShift AI using the RAG pattern.

 ## Important Disclaimer